rsxdalv/bark/README.md

 # How To Make Bark Faster?

 1. **Tradeoff A Little Quality**: Use just the small **coarse** Bark model, leave other two models (**text** and **fine**) regular sized.
 You can do this in the Gradio UI or the command line with an option.
-2. **Try the new Huggingface Bark Implementation** and see https://huggingface.co/blog/ optimizing-bark with optimization suggestions.
+2. **Try the new Huggingface Bark Implementation** and see https://huggingface.co/blog/optimizing-bark with optimization suggestions.
 3. **Try Pytorch nightly**, if you know your way around the installation.
 4. **Try optimizing numpy** and other related libraries **CPU** libraries, because bark may be bottlenecked somewhat on CPU.
 For example Intel MKL may be worth a shot so you could try something like this:
 5. **Linux** (or WSL) seems generally a little faster than Windows, but I'm not sure if this is always true.